 Foreign Affairs Council

 The Foreign Secretary's basic card-generating skill is Diplomacy.
 For Stratagems, Diplomacy and Oratory are both very important, with Intimidate being only rarely useful.
+UPDATE: With the addition of intelligent alien species in patch 1.08, Ecology is now a thing!
+The Foreign Affairs Council uses Ecology on two stratagem cards dealing with alien diplomacy (see below).

 Major Diplomacy: DIPLOMACY